-But first, let’s review what happens when you gain or lose weight.
+First, let’s review what happens when you gain or lose weight.
 The general idea is that weight loss occurs when we burn more calories per day than we consume, which creates what is called a calorie deficit.
-However, it is important to keep in mind that there are additional factors to consider: think about the composition of the weight.
-Where do those pounds come from?
-Are they from newly built muscle, or is your weight affected by specific eating behaviors which dictate your caloric intake?
+However, it is important to keep in mind that there are additional factors to consider when it comes to what can impact weight such as hormone changes and stress levels.

 Now that you’ve learned about protein’s role in weight loss, it’s time to make a decision on how you’d like to include protein in your diet.
 The question you want to first ask yourself is: do you choose whole foods or protein powder?

 That being said, your diet may not give you enough protein, especially if you have dietary restrictions and are vegan, dairy-free, or vegetarian.
-Protein powder is key here, as it helps those on restricted diets can truly guarantee that they are getting the amount of protein they want, on a schedule of their choosing.
-And they are convenient, for those who don’t have time to prepare a full meal or snack — you can add to a drink or blended into a smoothie at your convenience.
+Protein powder is a great option here, as it can help to truly guarantee that you are getting the amount of protein you need, on a schedule of your choosing.
+And they are convenient, for those who don’t have time to prepare a full meal or snack — you can add to a drink or blend into a smoothie at your convenience.

 With all the protein powders on the market, however, it can be hard to choose the right one.
 Do you go for the flavorless, or the chocolate?
 Do you want whey or casein?
 We’ve put together the questions you need to ask when choosing protein powder to support your overall health and weight management.

 Get ready –– if you’re shopping for protein powder, you’re going to see this phrase quite a bit.
-The word “complete” means that any powder labelled as such contains the 9 essential amino acids that your body is unable to produce on its own, and can only get through supplementation: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
-These proteins are necessary as they help to repair and build tissue throughout your body, and so should be at the top of your list when picking your powder.
-Casein and whey, and are complete proteins, so dietary restrictions are able to be accommodated — certain plant-based powders are complete proteins too with combining two or more sources of protein.
+The word “complete” means that any powder labeled as such contains the essential amino acids that your body is unable to produce on its own, and can only get through supplementation: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
+These amino acids are necessary as they help to repair and build tissue throughout your body, and so should be at the top of your list when picking your powder.
+Casein and whey are complete proteins.
+Certain plant-based powders can be complete proteins too with combining two or more sources of protein.
 For instance, brown rice and pea protein can be combined to produce a complete protein powder.
 Since brown rice protein powder lacks lysine and the pea protein can provide lysine so the pair create a complete protein.